nilsteampassnet/teampass_doc/docs/install/install-linux.md

 #  Install Teampass on a GNU/Linux server

 The easiest way to install Teampass is to install LAMP dedicated to the GNU/Linux distribution you have.

-Refer to all the good tutorials existing to install Apache, MySQL (or MariaDB) and PHP.
+This document highlights a basic setup, but you can refer to many other existing tutorials to install Apache, MariaDB (or mySQL) and PHP.

-# Install PHP extensions
+# Install the Apache web server and the required PHP extensions

-Ensure to install the expected extensions required by Teampass:
+In addition to the Apache web server, the following PHP extensions are required by Teampass:

 * `mcrypt`
 * `mbstring`